 Genre isn't all that important at Friendly Records – if the staff think it's good, it will make the shelves.
 The result is a broad and eclectic collection of new and used vinyl.
 Pop into their North Street store in Bedminster and see what you find!

-Friendly Records Bristol
+Image: Friendly Records

 Plastic Wax Records

 Bristol’s longest established and biggest record dealer.
 Located just by The Arches on Cheltenham Road, Plastic Wax Records has been around since 1978 and has the biggest collection of records in the South West, offering many types of genres and handily organised A to Z. They're also the leading stockist for Bristol Archive Records, if you fancy picking up rare finds from Bristol’s diverse local music scene.
+Nearby you'll also find two other record stores: Collector Cave on Cheltenham Road and Prime Cuts on Gloucester Road.

 Wanted Records